-Measure Description Criteria Chlamydia Screening in women (CHL) Blue Shield Promise will audit the percentage of women 16- 24 years of age who were identified as sexually active and who had at least one test for chlamydia in the measurement year.
+Measure Description Criteria Chlamydia Screening (CHL) Blue Shield Promise will audit the percentage of members 16- 24 years of age who are recommended for routine chlamydia screening who had at least one test for chlamydia in the measurement year.
 The member must have at least one (1) chlamydia test performed during the measurement year.
 Colorectal Cancer Screening (COL-E) Blue Shield Promise will audit the percentage of percentage of members 45-75 years of age who had appropriate screening for colorectal cancer.
 One or more screenings for colorectal cancer.
-Any of the following meet criteria: • Fecal occult blood test during the measurement year. • Flexible sigmoidoscopy during the measurement year or the 4 years prior to the measurement year. • Colonoscopy during the measurement year or the 9 years prior to the measurement year. • CT colonography during the measurement year or the 4 years prior to the measurement year. • CT colonography during the measurement year. • Stool DNA (sDNA) with FIT test during the measurement year or the 2 years prior to the measurement year or the measurement year.
+Any of the following meet criteria: Fecal occult blood test during the measurement year.
+Flexible sigmoidoscopy during the measurement year or the 4 years prior to the measurement year.
+Colonoscopy during the measurement year or the 9 years prior to the measurement year or the 9 years prior to the measurement year.
+CT colonography during the measurement year or the 4 years prior to the measurement year.
+Stool DNA (sDNA) with FIT test during the measurement year or the 2 years prior to the measurement year.
 Appropriate Testing for Pharyngitis (CWP) Blue Shield Promise will audit the percentage of episodes for members 3 years and older where the member was diagnosed with pharyngitis, dispensed an antibiotic, and received a group A streptococcus (strep) test for the episode.
 A group A streptococcus test in the seven-day period from three days prior to the Episode Date (i.e., when the member was diagnosed with pharyngitis) through three days after the Episode Date.
 Pharmacotherapy Management of COPD Exacerbation (PCE) Blue Shield Promise will audit the percentage of COPD exacerbations for members 40 years of age and older who had an acute inpatient discharge or ED visit on or between January 1-November 30 of the measurement year and who were dispensed appropriate medications.
-Two Rates are reported: 1.
-Dispensed prescription for systemic corticosteroid (Systemic Corticosteroid Medications List) on or 14 days after the Episode Date.
+Two Rates are reported: Dispensed prescription for systemic corticosteroid (Systemic Corticosteroid Medications List) on or 14 days after the Episode Date.
 Count systemic corticosteroids that are active on the relevant date.
-2. Dispensed prescription